pogodevorg/discord-bot-github/README.md

 * [Credits](#credits)

 ## What is it?
-`discord-bot-github` is an open source bot for well raising cats.
+`discord-bot-github` is an open source bot for raising cats.

 ## Installation
-Installation instructions to follow here.
+Coming soon

 ## Documentation
-Any further documentation to be written here, or referred to elsewhere.
+Coming soon

 ## Licensing
 [GNU GPL](https://github.com/pogodevorg/discord-bot-github/blob/master/LICENSE) v3 or later.